 Tooth loss has negative effects on one’s quality of life:

 Perhaps the biggest benefit is dental implant durability.
+Our Philadelphia dental implant patients know this firsthand.
 The implants, made of titanium or zirconium, are strong.
 When fused with the bone, they become even stronger, and they won’t slip or make noise like dentures and bridgework might.

 Dental implant durability extends to the prosthetic tooth that is permanently attached to the implant.
 Both the artificial tooth and the implant are made of long-lasting materials that will not decay the way natural teeth and roots sometimes do.
 The successful dental implant looks, feels, and acts like a healthy, natural tooth.